Adamcules/Data-Collection-Pipeline-Project/README.md

 ## Milestone 4
 Optimised code:
+Changed game_list type from list to dictionary (renamed to game_dict) in order to speed up iteration checks.

 Extracted BGG_ID value in iterate_game method by using .split() function on the game URL in order to determine BGG_ID more reliably.
 The function now checks whether BGG_ID exists within game_dict before making driver goto game page and if so, simply appends the current category name as a value to the game's [Category] key within game_dict:

 ![Check bgg_id in game_dict](https://user-images.githubusercontent.com/106440366/183736925-9ca15af0-944c-4bb4-81b9-8208c3806e52.JPG)